 How To Grow Aster Flowers From Seed

-Aster flowers are such a productive annual to grow.
+Aster (Callistephus chinensis) flowers are such a productive annual to grow.
 These fluffy blooms are a popular choice if wanting to grow cut flowers.
-They can be started off once all risks of frosts have passed in early spring.
+They can be started off once all risks of frosts have passed in early spring and can be sown until December in most Australian climates.

 Sowing + Germination Tips: